-Eleven full-time faculty cover the spectrum of general Plastic Surgery as well as each of the sub-disciplines including fellowship-trained microsurgeons, craniofacial surgeons, pediatric plastic surgeons, and hand/upper extremity surgeons.
+Twelve full-time faculty cover the spectrum of general Plastic Surgery as well as each of the sub-disciplines including fellowship-trained microsurgeons, craniofacial surgeons, pediatric plastic surgeons, and hand/upper extremity surgeons.
 In addition, we partner with community-based plastic surgeons to familiarize residents with the professional breadth of our specialty.
 Working together with colleagues across multiple specialties, we provide a progressive clinical education that enables trainees to develop into competent, independent surgeons.

 We are confident that our graduates are among the best in the nation, something their accomplishments during residency and successes professionally afterwards clearly demonstrate.
 We welcome you to Madison to meet our Plastic Surgery family and experience this for yourself!